Student Safety Information

 The main objective of this program is to provide students and staff with OPTIONS to increase their chance of survival during an active intruder or active threat emergency.
 The A.L.I.C.E. initiative is recognized across the country as an additional component to the traditional “lockdown” response.

-Lenawee County school administrators, facilitators and staff began A.L.I.C.E. training in the winter of 2014.
+Lenawee County school administrators, teachers and staff began A.L.I.C.E. training in the winter of 2014.
 It is time to educate and train our students by engaging in age-appropriate lessons and practicing age-appropriate scenarios, which will lead to a practical understanding of the safety options provided by A.L.I.C.E.